 - To protect kids from waterborne illnesses, we held informational sessions for children and families about the importance of handwashing.
 We also introduced handwashing stations called Tippy Taps that families could build themselves with water containers and branches.

-- We worked with the Ministry of Public Health and local organizations to provide central locations in the community where parents bring children to receive screening for malnutrition, anti-parasite treatments, and Vitamin A supplements for vision and immunity.
+- We worked with the Ministry of Public Health and local organizations to provide central locations in the community where parents can bring children to receive screening for malnutrition, anti-parasite treatments, and Vitamin A supplements for vision and immunity.

 Education for Better Lives